-And if your goal is to find yourself because life seems pointless without it – where does that leave who you are?
+And if your goal is to find yourself because life seems pointless without that – where does that leave who YOU are and your identity?

-So I suppose technically speaking you can not find yourself by looking inside.
-This is how you lose your true identity.
+Technically speaking you can not find yourself by looking inside because this is how you lose your true identity.

 This is why so many people look outside themselves – whether it’s spiritual, family, career, health, or emotional wealth to find their purpose.
-Like their destiny is to accumulate enough of those goals to feel complete.
+Like their destiny is to accumulate enough and accomplish those goals to feel complete.

-Their identity is made to be a goal or a combination of more defined smaller goals in which to achieve.
+Their identity is made to be a goal or a combination of more defined smaller goals in which they want to achieve.

 All to create contempt or the state of happiness we’re looking for when we look to find our self…

-Now that I’ve made the connection and assumed happiness for lots of people have almost everything to do with finding yourself, inwardly and outwardly – I feel like I’ve done a complete circle.
+Now that I’ve made the connection and assumed happiness for lots of people has almost everything to do with finding yourself, inwardly and outwardly – I feel like I’ve done a complete circle.